ID 2.100.

 10 × 15 cm

-ID 2.100. uses the “residence permit” mode in ePhoto / Photomaton booths to produce ID photographs of avatars from multiplayer video games, carefully reconstructed by the artist after real refugees based on international photojournalistic images.
-Each picture goes through the same protocol as a standard ID photo, receives a digital code and is stored in the database, so that virtual faces literally enter the infrastructure of official documents.
-The project asks what a portrait is today: the material photograph on our papers, the virtual avatar, or the sum of our images scattered across games, social networks and state identification systems.
+Each image follows the protocol of a standard identity photograph, receives a digital ePhoto code and passes through an administrative biometric-image infrastructure normally reserved for physical bodies.
+The project asks what constitutes a portrait today: the material photograph on our papers, the virtual avatar, or the sum of our images scattered across games, social networks and state identification systems.